Next workshop Cutting features feels like loss and looks like design RSVP now

 5. Was any error handling added or loosened?

-If it looks mechanical and behaves the same, then suggest approve.
+If it looks mechanical and behaves the same, suggest approve.

 Medium change (some risk)